-Our research is broadly concerned with the ecology of marine and estuarine zooplankton and fish, and spans the sub-disciplines of behavior, population biology, community ecology and ecosystem dynamics.
+In the AEL, our research spans the sub-disciplines of behavior, population biology, community ecology and ecosystem dynamics.
 Our research often has an applied aspect to it, touching upon such areas as conservation biology, restoration ecology, fisheries oceanography, and global change.
-We employ a wide variety of approaches to “doing science”, including field (observational), modeling and experimental techniques.
+We also employ a wide variety of approaches to “doing science,” including field (observational), modeling and experimental techniques.
+Overall, the AEL supports a highly collaborative and diverse research team consisting of graduate students, undergraduate researchers, research technicians and high school science teachers conducting summer research.

-While much of our current research is focused on estuaries of the northeast Pacific (CA, OR, WA, and BC) locations of other current or recent projects include San Francisco Bay and the coastal ocean off California, Georges Bank/Northwest Atlantic, the Arabian Sea, the Florida Keys, and the Bering Sea.
-These projects are funded by a wide range of federal and state agencies, including the National Science Foundation (NSF), the Environmental Protection Agency (EPA), the Office of Naval Research (ONR), the National Oceanic and Atmospheric Administration (NOAA), the United States Geological Survey (USGS), and the CALFED Bay/Delta Program.
-For more detailed information on our current and recent research projects, please visit our Research page.
+Our projects in the AEL have been funded by a wide range of federal and state agencies, including the National Science Foundation (NSF), the Environmental Protection Agency (EPA), the Office of Naval Research (ONR), the National Oceanic and Atmospheric Administration (NOAA), the United States Geological Survey (USGS), the Bureau of Indian Affairs (BIA), the Pacific States Marine Fisheries Commission (PSMFC), and the CALFED Bay/Delta Program.

 *Fall 2023: MS Assistantship in Feeding Ecology of Native Freshwater Mussels in the Columbia River now available for Fall 2024!!* See “To Prospective Students” link in left-hand menu for details.

 Summer 2023: AEL welcomes one new graduate student, and 4 undergraduate summer interns and technical assistants!

 Summer 2022: Aquatic Ecology Lab welcomes three new graduate students!